kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 text log data.

-A common set of "meta" API objects are used across all API groups and are thus considered part of the server group named `meta.k8s.io`.
+A common set of "meta" API objects are used across all API groups and are thus considered part of the API group named `meta.k8s.io`.
 These types may evolve independent of the API group that uses them and API servers may allow them to be addressed in their generic form.
 Examples are `ListOptions`, `DeleteOptions`, `List`, `Status`, `WatchEvent`, and `Scale`.
 For historical